Goodo73/hotflix/README.md

 Desirable extensions include:
 - An API (likely **www.omdbapi.com**) in the admin portal to search for movies, and automatically copy-over the relevant fields
 - Login for the admin portal
+- A blog-style news page
+  - Include admin functionality similar to that used for reviews
+- Page visitors can leave their own rating of a movie (out fo 10), with the average rating then displayed

 ### Technology
 - Build with Ruby on Rails for the back end